 add_filter( 'loginpress_exclude_forcelogin', 'loginpress_exclude_forcelogin_callback' );

 Note: Here, ‘privacy-policy’ is the slug of a post or page, and ‘1’ is the ID of the post/page.
-It means you can give both slugs and IDs of post/page in this comma-separated array.
+This means you can provide both slugs and IDs for posts/pages in this comma-separated array.

-To return a single value or array.
-You can return the slug of the post or the post-id.
+To return a single value or an array.
+You can return either the post slug or the post ID.
 With the help of the loginpress_exclude_forcelogin hook, you can prevent pages/posts from Force Login features.

 That’s all!
 We hope you now understand how to exclude posts and pages from the Force Login feature of LoginPress using the hook provided above.